SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 there are already some base jobs that implement often used stuff.
 A description may not be mandatory but is obviously useful.

-Necessary for zuul to do anything you just need to add a `run` or `roles` property.
-Within something that is like a `noop` job or just printing something to stdout that is everything you need to run your first job.
+Necessary for Zuul to do anything you just need to add a `run` or `roles` property.
+Within a job that is like a `noop` job or just printing something to stdout that is everything you need to run your first job.
 Since anything we want to do requires a little bit more you have to define a nodeset.
 The nodes are used to run your playbooks on.
 In 99,9% you will need this too.